Age of the Earth

 All atoms of a particular element have the same number of electrons which determines how they bond to other atoms.
-This gives them identical chemical properties and permits their separation into pure samples.
-But surprisingly, atoms of the same element typically have slightly different masses or weights.
-We now realize this is because of a different number of neutrons in the nucleus.
-And this makes sense because neutrons carry no electrical charge so they neither attract nor repulse electrons and effectively exert no chemical influence.
-These chemically identical atoms, but with slightly different masses or weights are called “isotopes”.
+This gives them identical chemical properties.
+But surprisingly, atoms of the same element can have different masses or weights.
+We now realize this is because the number of neutrons in the atomic nucleus is different.
+And this makes sense because neutrons carry no electrical charge and have little influence on the circling electrons.
+These chemically identical atoms, but with different masses or weights are called “isotopes”.

 THE NATURE OF ROCKS

 When an igneous rock solidifies from molten lava, it crystallizes into a jumble of interlocking grains.
 Each grain is a tiny crystal meaning its atoms form straight and unbroken rows.
 Within these crystals the same arrangement of different elements is uniformly repeated.
 As a consequence elemental concentrations do not vary across the grain.
 But because of miniscule variations in the original melt, adjacent grains will have slightly different atomic structures and slightly different elemental concentrations.